 An application usually contains multiple activities.
 Each activity should be designed around a specific kind of action the user can perform and can start other activities.
-For example, an email application might have one activity to show a list of new email.
-When the user selects an email, a new activity opens to view that email.
+For example, an email application might have one activity to show a list of new messages.
+When the user selects a message, a new activity opens to view that message.

 The device Home screen is the starting place for most tasks.
 When the user touches an icon in the application launcher (or a shortcut on the Home screen), that application's task comes to the foreground.
 If no task exists for the application (the application has not been used recently), then a new task is created and the "main" activity for that application opens as the root activity in the stack.